 As a personal trainer with a specialty in pre/post natal fitness, ONE of the most frequently asked questions is,

 It's one of the most asked, BUT also one of the most misdiagnosed issues.
 To be honest, most women who have given birth, don't even know they have it.
-But after your beautiful baby is delivered, and you get back on the exercise train, if several months later you STILL look like you are 4 months pregnant, you may indeed have diastasis recti
+But after your beautiful baby is delivered, and you get back on the exercise train, if several months later you STILL look like you are 4 months pregnant, you may indeed have diastasis recti.

 Diastasis can usually be seen in the last half of pregnancy, but is most often diagnosed and seen postpartum.
 A small widening of the midline is totally normal in pregnancy, and not call for alarm.
 In fact, about 30-40% of all pregnancies will result in a diastasis.
 In pregnant women, a diastasis is formed as your growing uterus pushes against your abdominal wall, aka your '6-pack'.
 If your lower abdominals, or your transverse abdominals, are not strong enough to support the growing uterus and pushing on your rectus muscles, your '6 pack' becomes two 3 packs.

 After the birth of my second child, I KNEW something wasn't right!
 I was 4 months postpartum, working out, running, doing HIIT and after I lost most of the baby weight, my belly still looked like I was carrying a 4 month old fetus!
 I used to ask my doctor, "Did my uterus shrink yet?"
 He looked at me as if to ask, "Are you kidding?"
 I indeed had a diastasis.

-I address that there are indeed certain exercises that women WHO HAVE a diastasis should avoid and/or exercises that will make it worse.Since I hadn't realized a diastasis was indeed the issue, I kept wishful thinking that it would correct itself.
+I knew what I was doing wasn't cutting it.
+I knew it wasn't a matter of HOW intense I could work out to try to lose it, but WHAT I was doing that was NOT working, and perhaps even making it worse.
+As I have posted before in one of my Dailyhiit articles, I address that there are indeed certain exercises that women WHO HAVE a diastasis should avoid and/or exercises that will make it worse.Since I hadn't realized a diastasis was indeed the issue, I kept wishful thinking that it would correct itself.
 The first step though, is diagnosing it.
 In the research I did for my own diastasis recovery, I came upon the Tupler technique.
 I had studied this as a trainer years ago, but without experiencing it first hand on my own body, I had to get down to basics.
 Jill Hoefs, a MPT who was personally trained by Julie Tupler, and who I have met with and worked with on my own recovery, provides this 5 step approach to checking for diastasis:

 Although, some people with diastasis can have a hernia as well which can be painful, living with the separation for the most part is not painful at all.
 In fact, with the correct exercises, you can actually come close to closing the gap and repairing the damage done.
 Even with a C-section (as I have had in my previous 2 pregnancies), I was able to get much of my abdominal strength back and was on the road to recovery with my diastasis when I became pregnant with my third this year.
 With that being said, there are definite movements/exercises to AVOID with a diastasis as well as movements and exercises to incorporate that will not only strengthen your abdominals, but close the separation gap as well.

 With all the talk of what NOT to do to make diastasis worse, we have to address what can be done to help strengthen the abdominal wall after pregnancy, and even help CLOSE the abdominal separation, and rebuild the abs we all love and want.
 The key is to understand you have to condition your abdominals from the INSIDE out.
 All the crunches in the world will not get you flat abs if you do not correct the underlying problem.
 Don't get me wrong, you may strengthen your abdominals from doing traditional ab exercises, but with a diastasis, you will still have a 'bulge' that will make you look pregnant.
 It's also never to late to help correct the problem.
 Whether you gave birth 6 months ago or 6 years ago, you can still help repair your diastasis.